Who We Are

 Taxpayer Advocate Service Refocuses Workload: TAS is temporarily limiting its acceptance of cases when the taxpayer’s problem solely involves an IRS delay in processing certain tax documents, beginning October 1.
 If the taxpayer is not currently facing an imminent threat of enforcement action or otherwise experiencing situations that meet the definition of an economic burden, TAS will refer the taxpayer to the appropriate IRS function specializing in return processing issues, rather than accepting the problem as a TAS case.
 TAS will prioritize cases to ensure effective service to taxpayers who most need TAS’s assistance or whom TAS is best suited to assist.
 More details.

-- More than half of the new cases involve taxpayers who are experiencing financial problems because of their tax issues.
+More than 60% of these taxpayers were going through financial difficulties because of their tax problems.